Topics » Nutrition Science » Is a High-Fat Diet Healthy? What the Science Says

 High Fat Diet Myths

-I touched on this before: there are many ways to apply yourself to a keto diet.
-While they are all high in fat and low in carbohydrates, there are various ways to reach those targets.
-And so there are also various ways to sell the diet.
-In the video referenced above, the doctor illustrates this fact when looking at several brands of “keto-friendly” ice creams and snack bars, which he dismisses for not being strict enough.
-He prefers, “that you eat real food,” which of course includes his own snack products.
+I touched on this before: many versions of the keto diet exist.
+While they are all high in fat and low in carbohydrates, you might reasonably reach those targets by consuming very different foods.
+Likewise, the diet may be sold in various ways.
+In the YouTube video referenced above, the doctor illustrates this fact when inspecting several brands of “keto-friendly” ice creams and snack bars sold at his local grocery store.
+He dismisses many snacks for not being strict enough, preferring “that you eat real food” (which of course includes his own snack products).

-And to help us navigate past all of the confusing science we might have heard about carbs and eggs and protein and whole grains and beans and heavily processed meats, the doctor’s business also sells several courses.
+To help you navigate past all of this conflicting information, plus all the confusing research we might have heard about carbs, eggs, protein, whole grains, beans, and heavily processed meats, the doctor’s business also sells several courses.
 One of these focuses specifically on overcoming common obstacles to weight loss on a keto diet.[6]
-This is the course for keto dieters who are at risk of lapsing, and it brings us back to the central question of this article: why would a person on a high-fat diet be at risk of lapsing?
+This is the course for keto dieters who are at risk of lapsing, and it brings us back to the central question of this article: Why would a person on a high-fat diet be at risk of lapsing?

-Incidentally, in the various descriptions of what the course includes, there are more than 20 direct references to weight loss or fat loss, and not one single passing reference to health or wellness.
+Tellingly, in the various descriptions of what the course includes, there are more than twenty direct references to weight or fat loss but not a single passing reference to health or wellness.

-In a meta-analysis published in the Journal of Clinical Neurology, researchers looked at 12 studies involving adult patients with intractable epilepsy.[10]
-270 epileptic patients were evaluated in this meta-analysis, and the researchers compared combined compliance rates for all types of the ketogenic diet, a classical ketogenic diet, and a modified Atkins diet.
+In a meta-analysis published in the Journal of Clinical Neurology, researchers looked at twelve studies involving adult patients with intractable epilepsy.[10]
+The meta-analysis evaluated 270 epileptic patients, comparing combined compliance rates for all types of the ketogenic diet, a classical ketogenic diet, and a modified Atkins diet.
 Because the efficacy of the diet is relatively high for controlling the symptoms experienced by epileptic patients, one might assume that these patients would be highly motivated to comply with the diet.
-However, even among such patients, the compliance rate for all types of the ketogenic diet was only 45 %.
-That compliance is defined as following the diet, “up to a given time point, usually the endpoint of each study.”
+However, even among such patients, the compliance rate for all types of the ketogenic diet was only 45 percent.
+That compliance is defined as following the diet “up to a given time point, usually the endpoint of each study.”
 In other words, more than half of these patients—which again, I presume were especially motivated by their condition—did not adhere to the diet for the entirety of their respective studies.

-There are limitations to this meta-analysis.
+There were limitations to this meta-analysis.
 As the researchers point out in the discussion section, the total number of patients in the studies included was relatively small.
-Nevertheless, the findings are consistent with the concerted efforts of keto diet proponents to improve adherence: the second medical provider that specializes in using the keto diet to help patients lose weight at the lifestyle and weight management center referenced above conducts research focused on improving the long-term adherence to the ketogenic diet.[11]
-Perhaps one way to improve adherence would be to purchase a subscription from Diet Doctor, “the largest low-carb site in the world,” a business that includes this very same doctor on its medical review board and pays him personal fees.[12], [13], [14]
+Nevertheless, the findings are consistent with the concerted efforts of keto diet proponents to improve adherence.
+Another medical provider that specializes in using the keto diet to help patients lose weight at the lifestyle and weight management center referenced above conducts research on this topic specifically: improving the long-term adherence to the ketogenic diet.[11]

 High Fat Diet Myths

-As expected, “extreme carbohydrate restriction can profoundly affect diet quality.”[7]
-Such a diet, “may lack vitamins, minerals, fiber, and phytochemicals… are often low in thiamin, folate, vitamin A, vitamin E, vitamin B6, calcium, magnesium, iron, and potassium… Even when consuming only nutrient-dense foods, a 4:1 ketogenic diet is reported to have multiple micronutrient shortfalls.”
+As you might expect, “extreme carbohydrate restriction can profoundly affect diet quality.”[7]
+Such a diet “may lack vitamins, minerals, fiber, and phytochemicals . . . are often low in thiamin, folate, vitamin A, vitamin E, vitamin B6, calcium, magnesium, iron, and potassium . . .
+Even when consuming only nutrient-dense foods, a 4:1 ketogenic diet is reported to have multiple micronutrient shortfalls.”

-In a 2010 study of popular diet plans, researchers found the Atkins for Life diet plan deficient in 15 of 27 essential micronutrients as per the Reference Daily Intakes (RDIs) determined by the US Food and Drug Administration (FDA).[15]
-The researchers wanted to know how far off the diet was from providing sufficient levels of those essential micronutrients.
+In a 2010 study of popular diet plans, researchers found the Atkins for Life diet plan deficient in the majority of essential micronutrients (fifteen of twenty-seven) as per the Reference Daily Intakes (RDIs) determined by the US Food and Drug Administration (FDA).[15]
+The researchers wanted to know how far off the diet was from providing sufficient levels of all those essential micronutrients.
 What they found is startling: “New calorie intakes were calculated and an evaluation determined that the Atkins for Life diet required 37,500 calories to become 100% RDI sufficient in all 27 essential micronutrients.”

-Far be it from me to question Joey.
+Far be it from us to question Joey’s tenacity.
 The man is clearly in a class of his own.
-But at some point, too much will be too much, even for him.
-I don’t doubt his tenacity, only his capacity.
+But at some point, even he would max out.

-Because of all the challenges described above, it’s difficult to say with confidence just how impactful, either positively or negatively, this kind of diet is on long-term health.
-But we know that there are risks associated with consuming high levels of foods containing animal protein,[19][22] and risks associated with yo-yo dieting, which results in rapid weight fluctuation and increased mortality.[23]
+Because of the challenges described above, it’s difficult to ascertain just how impactful, either positively or negatively, this kind of diet is on long-term health.
+What we do know is that there are risks associated with consuming high levels of foods containing animal protein[19–22] and risks associated with yo-yo dieting, which results in rapid weight fluctuation and increased mortality.[23]

-This article is not intended to target any one doctor— instead, broader trends that make adherence to a high-fat diet difficult.
-Many of the same challenges can and do apply to other diets.
+Finally, it’s worth mentioning that many of the broader trends that make adherence to a high-fat diet difficult also apply to other diets.
 Dieters of all types can and do face similar challenges.
 I believe this might have something to do with expectations and the goals motivating the average dieter.
 It’s obvious from reading about the ketogenic diet and other dieting plans that weight loss is the be-all and end-all for many people.
 As I alluded to before, there is much less focus on overall health—including emotional health—than on fat loss.
 And though losing weight is often going to help improve overall health, focusing on weight loss instead of wellness may often be counterproductive.
 It may even perpetuate many unhealthy eating patterns.

-People who are depressed are more likely to be obese, and depressive symptoms are associated with a higher rate of obesity.[24]
-Moreover, many individuals experience psychological distress, “if they have tried to lose weight in the past and failed to achieve their desired weight.”[25]
+Depressive symptoms are associated with a higher rate of obesity.[24]
+Moreover, many individuals experience psychological distress “if they have tried to lose weight in the past and failed to achieve their desired weight.”[25]
 This is a very dangerous dynamic.
-A person pinning their hopes on a highly restrictive, nutrient deficient diet that is difficult to adhere to is often going to fall into this vicious trap of feeling like a failure, not because they are a failure, but because the diet’s exploitative salespeople are aggressively marketing products and ideas that fail to sustainably promote health in the long term.
+A person pinning their hopes on a highly restrictive, nutrient-deficient diet that is difficult to adhere to is often going to fall into this vicious trap of feeling like a failure, not because they are a failure but because the diet’s exploitative salespeople are aggressively marketing products and ideas that fail to sustainably promote health in the long term.

 References